 2.2.4 Why are QR codes not being used?

 QR Codes are not recommended for use in regulated healthcare environments.
-For more information, please refer to the GS1 healthcare discussion paper on the use of GS1 DataMatrix in healthcare and a comparison to the GS1 QR Code.35
+For more information, please refer to the publication Use of GS1 2D / Matrix Data Carriers in Healthcare.

 2.3 General questions about data carriers